 I looked to my left to see if maybe I was sitting next to the Grim Reaper, and perhaps the old man was trying to strike up a conversation with him instead.
 No scythe and robes present, so I looked back at The Man Who Died Five Times and said, “No shit?”

 “Yeah,” he said.
 “The last time was earlier this week.
 I gotta tell you, the first three times were all that ‘tunnels of light’ and happiness stuff you hear about.
 But the last two times?
 That was scary shit, man.
 Darkness.
 Really terrifying.”

 “So, does your granddaughter swim freestyle or backstroke?”

 Ok, I didn’t ask that, and in fact I didn’t actually change the subject at all.
 I let the guy talk for another ten minutes or so, told him it was great to meet him, and he left.

+My conversation with The Man Who Died Five Times stuck with me.
 I mostly dismissed these encounters up until a year ago, when I could no longer deny that they were happening more frequently.
 And having long ago embraced reason, logic and the empirical method, I could think of no reason – could find no quantifiable evidence – that these encounters were anything more than random confessions from random people.